espressomd/espresso/doc/sphinx/introduction.rst

 ------------------------------

-In this section, a brief overview is given over the most important components of the Python interfacei.
+In this section, a brief overview is given over the most important components of the Python interface.
 Their usage is illustrated by short examples, which can be put together to a demo script.

 .. rubric:: Imports